stratoit/internship_2018/README.md

 ## Getting Started and Prerequisites

 We started out by compiling the project in a python 2 environment on an Ubuntu System, however after facing graphic's driver issues we switched to Windows 10.
-Make sure you have installed the necessary CUDA drivers and you have tensorflow-gpu and keras installed along with other necessary libraries like opencv 3, numpy, matplotlib etc. If at any time you face an error saying library 'x' is not installed, you could simply do :
+Make sure you have installed the necessary CUDA drivers and you have tensorflow-gpu and keras installed along with other necessary libraries like opencv 3, numpy, matplotlib etc. If at any time you face an error saying library 'x' is not installed, running your windows terminal as administrator, you could simply do :

 ```
 pip install x
 ```
 Make sure you follow some video tutorial for installing the right combination of tensorflow-gpu, CUDA, CUDAnn and python.
 CUDA is not open source and tensorflow and python are managed by different communities, so are keras and OpenCV.
 Using a virtual machine always helps since you never know when you may install something wrong until its too late.
  However we did not use one, but the code would work the same, nevertheless.
 In case you screw up, be prepare to completely reinstall the operating system.
 In case the error exists even after reinstalling, you may have to reset your BIOS either physically or via the BOOT menu.

+Some errors while compiling may just occur due to changing our version of python, opencv, keras.
+A simple read of the documentation of your softwares would lead you to the code which would work on your system.

 ## Running the tests